Built Bar is a delicious, nutritious snack bar made with natural ingredients and provides up to 17 grams of protein per

 Some even say that Built Bars are so good they don’t even seem like protein bars.
 That’s a big deal considering many protein bars have an unpleasant taste or aftertaste.

-I’d be inclined to agree with the reviews.
-I love these bars and I always keep them in stock.
+I agree with the reviews.
+I love these bars, and I always keep them in stock.